Skip to content

 Why This Is Nantes’s Birthday Pick

-For a birthday in Nantes, La Cigale is the only answer.
-The room alone justifies the occasion — 130 years of continuous service, a Monument Historique ceiling, mirrors that have reflected Bernhardt, Demy, and every Nantes generation since 1895.
+For a birthday in Nantes, La Cigale is the answer.
+The room alone justifies the occasion — 130 years of continuous service, a Monument Historique ceiling, mirrors that have reflected Bernhardt, Demy and every Nantes generation since 1895.
 The table along the window is the most photographed seat in French brasserie dining.
-The prix-fixe menu allows groups of any size to order without friction, the wine list permits generosity without ruinous expense, and the late closing means the celebration can continue well past midnight without anyone checking the time.
+The set menus let a group of any size order without friction, the wine list permits generosity without ruin, and the 12:30am close means the night runs as long as it needs to.
+See more in our Nantes dining guide.

 Community Poll